SEC likely to allow Bitcoin futures ETF to trade next week: Reports By Cointelegraph - Up News Info

 © Reuters.

-The long wait for a exchange-traded product could soon be over according to sources reported by financial media giant Bloomberg.
+The long wait for a (BTC) exchange-traded fund (ETF) could soon be over according to sources reported by financial media giant Bloomberg.

-Citing “people familiar with the matter” Bloomberg has reported that the U.S. Securities and Exchange Commission is poised to approve the first Bitcoin futures exchange-traded funds in the country.
+Citing “people familiar with the matter,” Bloomberg has reported that the United States Securities and Exchange Commission is poised to approve the first Bitcoin futures ETFs in the country.

 Continue Reading on Coin Telegraph